 Richard F. Pops has served on the Board of Directors since April 1998.
 Mr. Pops is the Chairman and Chief Executive Officer of Alkermes, Inc. He joined Alkermes as Chief Executive Officer in February 1991.
 Under his leadership, Alkermes has grown from a privately held research-based company with 25 employees to an international, publicly traded pharmaceutical company with more than 1,200 employees.
 In addition to Alkermes, he currently serves on the Board of Directors of the Biotechnology Innovation Organization (BIO) and the Pharmaceutical Research and Manufacturers of America (PhRMA).
 Previously, Mr. Pops served on the Board of Directors of Epizyme, Inc., a biotechnology company focused on epigenetics.
 He holds a B.A. in Economics from Stanford University.

 Shalini Sharp has served on the Board of Directors since February 2020.
-She also serves on the Board of Directors of Mirati Therapeutics, Sutro Biopharma, Precision Biosciences, Organon & Co., and TB Alliance.
+She also serves on the Board of Directors of Mirati Therapeutics, Sutro Biopharma, and Organon & Co.
+She is also a member of the board of the TB Alliance, a nonprofit organization dedicated to the development and distribution of treatments for tuberculosis in the developing world.
 Previously, Ms. Sharp served on the Board of Directors of Array Biopharma, prior to its acquisition by Pfizer, as well as on the Board of Directors of Panacea Acquisition Corp., prior to its merger with Nuvation Bio.
 Ms. Sharp has held the positions of Chief Financial Officer and Executive Vice President at Ultragenyx, a biopharmaceutical company committed to bringing to patients novel products for the treatment of serious rare and ultra-rare genetic diseases, and Chief Financial Officer at Agenus Inc., a clinical-stage immuno-oncology company focused on the discovery and development of therapies that engage the body’s immune system to fight cancer.
 She served on the Board of Directors of Agenus for several years after her departure.
 Ms. Sharp previously served in strategic planning and as chief of staff to the Chairman of the Board of Directors at Elan Pharmaceuticals during the company’s restructuring.
 Ms. Sharp has also served as a management consultant at McKinsey & Company and an investment banker at Goldman Sachs, specializing in healthcare at both companies.
 She holds a B.A., magna cum laude, and an M.B.A from Harvard University.